White House Speechwriter Fired After Being Linked to White Nationalists

 A speechwriter and policy aide has left the White House after CNN’s KFile uncovered that he had spoken at a conference mostly attended by white nationalists.
 Darren Beattie appeared on a panel with well-known white nationalist Peter Brimelow, the founder of of the anti-immigration website Vdare, at the 2016 H.L.
-Mencken Club Conference, a small annual gathering popular with white nationalists like Richard Spencer and others on the Alt-Right.
-(The conference’s namesake, Mencken, was a satirist and journalist whose posthumously published diaries also revealed to be an anti-semite and racist.)
+Mencken Club Conference, a small annual gathering popular with white nationalists like Richard Spencer and others on the alt-right.
+(The conference’s namesake, Mencken, was a satirist and journalist whose posthumously published diaries also revealed him to be an anti-semite and racist.)

 When CNN asked the White House to comment on Beattie’s involvement in the conference, they dragged their feet and asked them to hold the story.
 A few days later, Beattie no longer worked in the Trump administration.
 According to the Washington Post, Beattie insisted he was not a racist and refused calls to resign when confronted with the CNN story.
 Once White House officials realized he would not quit, per the Post’s sources, they fired him out of concern his continued presence would generate negative headlines.
 It is not yet known if Trump or White House chief of staff John Kelly were involved in the decision.